-MIB field Description fmModel A table of all FortiManager models.
+MIB field Description

+fmModel A table of all FortiManager models.

+fmTrapHASwitch The FortiManager HA cluster has been re-arranged.
+A new primary has been selected and asserted.

 Mail Server

 A mail server allows the FortiManager to sent email messages, such as notifications when reports are run or specific events occur.
 Mail servers can be added, edited, deleted, and tested.